 The ART Act and Regulation established the Central Register to contain information about donors and children born as a result of ART treatment using donated gametes (sperm and ova).
 Individuals conceived using donated gametes can, once they turn 18 years of age, access information on the Central Register.
 Parents of individuals conceived using donated gametes and donors can also access certain information on the Central Register.

-Further information can be found on the Central Register page.
+Further information on the Central Register is available.

 The NSW Ministry of Health strongly recommends those considering applying for information or registering their own details should speak with a counsellor first.